GajendraShegunashi/FlutterApp/README.md

-# The code for Login page and Home page present in Lib folder
+# "The code for both the Login page and the Home page can be found in the 'Lib' folder.
+# Additionally, I have attached an application demo video and screenshots below."

 # b1_gajendra